SkypLabs/python4yahdlc/README.md

     data, type, seq_no = get_data(frame)

+For a more advanced use, take a look at the examples available in the [examples][2] folder.

 ## License

 This project is released under the [GPL version 3][3] license.
 The [yahdlc][1] library is released under the [MIT][4] license.